winbench/bench/docs/content/ref/config.md

 There are two groups of configuration properties:
-The first group contains properties, which are predefined by the default configuration, and can _not_ be set in the custom or site configuration.
+The first group contains properties, which are predefined by the default configuration, and can _not_ be set in the user or site configuration.
-These properties can not be overridden, because they are used during the Bench setup process when no custom or site configuration yet exists.
+These properties can not be overridden, because they are used during the Bench setup process when no user or site configuration yet exists.
-The second group contains properties, which are also predefined by the default configuration, but _can_ be overridden in the custom or site configuration.
+The second group contains properties, which are also predefined by the default configuration, but _can_ be overridden in the user or site configuration.

 **System Properties**